MicrosoftDocs/mesh-docs/mesh/Create/Building your environment/graphics-tools.md

 ---
-title: Filler title
-description: Filler description.
+title: Animations and Timelines
+description: How to use Animations and Timelines.
 author: typride
 ms.author: tmilligan
 ms.date: 7/27/2023
-ms.topic: overview
+ms.topic: Guide
 keywords: Microsoft Mesh, M365, Immersive spaces, Avatars, getting started, documentation, features
 ---

+# How to use Animations and Timelines